rahul-ahuja/Imperial_DE/README.md

 docker run -d --name mlapp -p 8000:8000 785854/mlapp:latest
 ```

-6. Test the FastAPI on the localhost with port number as below;
+# 6. Test the FastAPI on the localhost with port number as below; This will direct you to the Swagger UI for the API testing

 ```
 http://127.0.0.1:8000/docs